Lady Isabella Frances FitzRoy1

 Last Edited=28 Jan 2011

-Sir George Fletcher, 2nd Bt. was born circa 1633.1 He was the son of Sir Henry Fletcher, 1st Bt. and Catharine Dalston.1 He married, firstly, Alice Hare, daughter of Hugh Hare, 1st Baron Coleraine and Lady Lucy Montagu, on 27 February 1654/55 at Totteridge, Hertfordshire, England.1 He married, secondly, Lady Mary Johnstone, daughter of James Johnstone, 1st Earl of Hartfell and Margaret Douglas, before 1665.1 He died on 23 July 1700.1
+Sir George Fletcher, 2nd Bt. was born circa 1633.1 He was the son of Sir Henry Fletcher, 1st Bt. and Catharine Dalston.1 He married, firstly, Alice Hare, daughter of Hugh Hare, 1st Baron Coleraine and Lady Lucy Montagu, on 27 February 1654/55 at Totteridge, Hertfordshire, EnglandG.1 He married, secondly, Lady Mary Johnstone, daughter of James Johnstone, 1st Earl of Hartfell and Lady Margaret Douglas, before 1665.1 He died on 23 July 1700.1

-He succeeded to the title of 2nd Baronet Fletcher, of Hutton in le Forest, co.
-Cumberland [E., 1641] on 24 September 1645.1 In May 1647 he was fined £2,200 for his father's delinquency.1 He held the office of Sheriff of Cumberland from 1657 to 1658.1 He held the office of Member of Parliament (M.P.) for Cumberland between 1661 and 1679.1 He held the office of Sheriff of Cumberland from 1679 to 1680.1 He held the office of Member of Parliament (M.P.) for Cumberland in 1681.1 He held the office of Member of Parliament (M.P.) for Cumberland from 1689 to 1700.1 He lived at Hutton Hall, Hutton-in-le-Forest, Cumberland, England.2
+He succeeded as the 2nd Baronet Fletcher, of Hutton in le Forest, co.
+Cumberland [E., 1641] on 24 September 1645.1 In May 1647 he was fined £2,200 for his father's delinquency.1 He held the office of Sheriff of Cumberland from 1657 to 1658.1 He held the office of Member of Parliament (M.P.) for Cumberland between 1661 and 1679.1 He held the office of Sheriff of Cumberland from 1679 to 1680.1 He held the office of Member of Parliament (M.P.) for Cumberland in 1681.1 He held the office of Member of Parliament (M.P.) for Cumberland from 1689 to 1700.1 He lived at Hutton Hall, Hutton-in-le-Forest, Cumberland, EnglandG.2

 Children of Sir George Fletcher, 2nd Bt. and Alice Hare